i-adopt/patterns/adrs/004-Baseline.md

 ![baseline](https://github.com/i-adopt/patterns/raw/main/adrs/004/baseline.drawio.svg)

 * **Pros**:
-  * to be discussed
+  * Does not require more complex structures
+  * Possibly dedicated subclass of `Constraint` for baselines
 * **Cons**
-  * constraints are too implicit
+  * Constraints are currently not well-defined
-  * requires a change of the ontology
+  * Requires a change of the ontology

 ### Option B: Using system for the object of interest

-The object of interest is represented as a system of two entities where one is the reference.
+The object of interest is represented as a system of two entities where one is the baseline of the observation.

 ![system](https://github.com/i-adopt/patterns/raw/main/adrs/004/systemreference.drawio.svg)

 * **Pros**:
-  * in line with the other asymmetric system pattern
+  * In line with the other asymmetric system pattern
 * **Cons**
-  * requires additional object properties
+  * Requires additional object properties